Christchurch mosque shootings: Sentencing

 compared to an average cost of $338 per sentenced prisoner per day.
 Peters's remarks were also motivated by Australia's policy of deporting New Zealand citizens who had committed crimes or breached character requirements.
-Prime Minister Jacinda Ardern said there is currently no legal basis for the proposal and that respecting the wishes of his victims and their relatives would be paramount.
+Prime Minister Jacinda Ardern said there was no legal basis for the proposal and that respecting the wishes of his victims and their relatives was paramount.
 Justice Minister Andrew Little said Parliament would need to pass a law to deport Tarrant to Australia.
-University of Otago law professor Dr Andrew Geddis said it was "legally impossible" to deport Tarrant to Australia to serve his sentence.
+University of Otago law professor Andrew Geddis said it was "legally impossible" to deport Tarrant to Australia to serve his sentence.
 On 28 August, Australian Prime Minister Scott Morrison and Australian Home Affairs Minister Peter Dutton advised that, while no formal request had been made by the New Zealand Government to repatriate Tarrant to Australia and for him to serve his life sentence in an Australian correctional facility, the Australian Government was open to considering a request.

 Imprisonment

 On 14 April 2021, Tarrant appealed against his prison conditions and his designation as a "terrorist entity" at the Auckland High Court.
 According to media reports, he is being imprisoned at a special "prison within a prison" known as a "Prisoners of Extreme Risk Unit" with two other inmates.
 Eighteen guards have been rostered to guard Tarrant, who is being housed in his own wing.
 On 24 April, Tarrant abandoned his appeal.

-In early November 2021, Tarrant's new lawyer Dr Tony Ellis stated that his client intended to appeal against his sentence and conviction, claiming that his guilty plea had been obtained under duress and that his conditions while on remand breached the New Zealand Bill of Rights Act 1990.
+In early November 2021, Tarrant's new lawyer Tony Ellis stated that his client intended to appeal against his sentence and conviction, claiming that his guilty plea had been obtained under duress and that his conditions while on remand breached the New Zealand Bill of Rights Act 1990.
 Mosque attack survivors have criticised Tarrant's appeal as a form of "grandstanding" and an attempt by the terrorist to "re-traumatise" the Muslim community.

 In early November 2022, Tarrant appealed against his sentence and conviction at the Court of Appeal in Wellington.
 A Court of Appeal spokeswoman confirmed Tarrant's appeal and that no hearing date had been set.
 Mosque shooting survivors including Imam Gamal Fouda, Temel Atacocugu, and Rahimi Ahmad described Tarrant's appeal as "re-traumatising," insensitive and attention-seeking.

+In early February 2024, Tarrant abandoned his judicial review against his prison conditions at the Auckland High Court.
+His lawyer Todd Simmonds asked Judge Venning to exclude journalists and members of the media from the proceedings, claiming that any publicity on the matter would cause "undue humiliation and embarrassment".
+Crown lawyer Austin Powell disagreed, arguing that the hearing was a matter of public interest.
+Judge Venning agreed with Powell and declined Simmonds' submission.
+After consulting with Tarrant, Simmonds informed the Court that Tarrant had abandoned his judicial review against his prison conditions.

+In mid November 2024, the Court of Appeal granted permanent name suppression to two lawyers representing Tarrant during his appeal, citing safety concerns for the lawyers and their families due to the high-profile nature of the case.